 The Results

-Teams implementing velocity-focused testing increased their creative iteration speed by 2.8x within month one, reducing time to ROAS improvement from 21 days to 7.4 days.
-One fitness app client moved from 2 weekly tests to 9 weekly tests using our modular system, and reduced their cost per install by 18% within 6 weeks.
-Across our portfolio, campaigns with creative velocity above 6 concepts per week showed 24% higher ROAS stability (lower variance week over week) compared to low-velocity programs, because more frequent learning cycles catch deteriorating creative performance earlier.
+In our experience, teams implementing velocity-focused testing meaningfully increase their creative iteration speed within the first month, compressing the time to ROAS improvement significantly.
+We’ve seen clients increase their testing cadence using a modular system, resulting in a meaningful reduction in cost per install over time.
+Across the accounts we work with, campaigns with higher creative velocity tend to show greater ROAS stability (lower variance week over week) compared to low-velocity programs, because more frequent learning cycles catch deteriorating creative performance earlier.

 Key Takeaways

 - Creative velocity is a leading indicator, not a lagging one.
 Track new concepts launched weekly, not ROAS changes.
-Teams that hit 6-8 weekly tests consistently ship winners 2-3 weeks faster than annual planners, because they're compressing multiple learning cycles into the same calendar window.
+Teams that run frequent weekly tests consistently ship winners faster than annual planners, because they’re compressing multiple learning cycles into the same calendar window.
+While audience targeting refinements matter, creative testing velocity impact on performance than audience changes within the same account.

 - Use spend-weighted measurement to avoid vanity metrics.
 Testing 15 concepts with $100/day each teaches you less than testing 4 concepts with $2,500/day each.
 Our Weighted Anomaly Scoring framework applies here too: a velocity target should scale by your daily spend level.
-For every $1K daily spend, target 0.6-0.8 new concepts per week.
-A $5K/day budget should test 3-4 weekly; a $50K/day budget should test 30-40 weekly.
+For every tier of daily spend, allocate a meaningful portion of budget toward testing new concepts weekly.
+Higher budgets should test proportionally more concepts to combat creative fatigue; lower budgets should focus on iterating existing winners rather than constant new development.
+These targets align with research showing that budget size directly determines monthly creative volume requirements—higher budgets demand proportionally more variants to maintain performance.

 - Modular systems beat full rewrites.
 Instead of hiring freelancers for 10 completely new creatives each week, design a single core concept, then mechanically vary it across 5-6 hooks, 3-4 narratives, 2-3 CTAs, and your key personas.
-This generates 180-360 testable permutations with 20% of the creative production overhead.
+This approach can generate a large number of testable permutations at a fraction of the creative production overhead of building each ad from scratch.
+This approach helps teams ship 100+ high-quality variants monthly without hitting the creative production wall that stops most apps at 10-20 ads per month.

 Creative velocity is the rate at which your team compresses uncertainty into certainty.
-It's not about working harder, it's about working in tighter feedback loops.
+It’s not about working harder, it’s about working in tighter feedback loops.
 Measure it as new concepts per week, adjusted for spend distribution and your daily budget scale.
-Start with a velocity target of 0.6-0.8 weekly concepts per $1K daily spend, then scale production using modular systems instead of full creative rewrites.
-If you're currently testing 1-2 concepts weekly on a $5K-10K daily budget, increasing to 4-5 weekly tests should be your Q1 priority.
-That single change will compress your path to winning creative by 2-3 weeks.
+Start with a velocity target of regular weekly concept refreshes scaled to your daily spend, then scale production using modular systems instead of full creative rewrites.
+If you’re currently testing a small number of concepts weekly on a moderate daily budget, increasing your testing cadence should be a priority.
+That approach will help compress your path to winning creative.
+Teams with documented testing roadmaps tend to achieve meaningfully faster creative velocity and lower cost per install over time.

 Looking to scale your mobile app growth with performance creative that delivers results?
 Talk to RocketShip HQ to learn how our frameworks can work for your app.